 7 out of 10 B .
 C . post – secondary students financially unstable : survey Let’s make this an engaging title!

-You are currently viewing 7 out of 10 B .
-C . post – secondary students financially unstable : survey
+Artistic representation for 7 out of 10 B .
+C . post - secondary students financially unstable : survey Let's make this an engaging title!

 C. post-secondary students are concerned about their financial stability.
 The survey also found that 75 per cent of students are struggling with managing their finances.
 The survey highlights the growing concern about the rising cost of living in B.C., which is contributing to the financial anxieties of students.
 The survey also found that 40 per cent of students are struggling with student loan debt.